welovemedia/ffmate-docs/docs/pre-post-prcessing.md

 > Only modify **existing properties** in the sidecar.
 > Do **not** add or remove keys or change the JSON structure; doing so will cause the FFmate task to fail.

-Here’s an updated workflow that includes **sidecar import during pre-processing** (when `importSidecar` is true), plus a clean Mermaid diagram with valid syntax.

 ## Workflow

 This section outlines how FFmate runs a task, showing where pre- and post-processing scripts fit, how wildcards are resolved, where the sidecar import happens, and how errors are handled.